 Rajasthan crisis: Speaker CP Joshi withdraws plea against High Court order minutes before SC hearing

-The Speaker had challenged the High Court order to defer action on the disqualification notices to 19 rebel legislators, including Sachin Pilot.
+The Speaker had challenged the High Court’s July 21 order to defer action on the disqualification notices to 19 rebel legislators, including Sachin Pilot.

-Rajasthan Assembly Speaker CP Joshi on Monday withdrew his plea in the Supreme Court against the High Court order to defer action on disqualification notices to 19 rebel Congress legislators, reported Live Law.
+Rajasthan Assembly Speaker CP Joshi on Monday withdrew his plea in the Supreme Court against the High Court’s July 21 order to defer action on disqualification notices to 19 rebel Congress legislators, reported Live Law.
 This came minutes before the top court was supposed to take up his plea.

 Senior Advocate Kapil Sibal, appearing on behalf of the Speaker, informed the bench that the High Court had passed a fresh 32-page order on July 24.
 “We have to weigh our legal options on what to do next,” he said.
+Advocate Sunil Fernandes, who also represented Joshi, said a fresh special leave petition may be filed and they are keeping all grounds open.

 On Thursday, the Supreme Court had refused to intervene in the matter and asked the High Court to announce its verdict on the petition by the rebel MLAs against their disqualification.
 The top court rejected the Speaker’s petition, contending that the disqualification process was part of the Assembly proceedings and the Rajasthan High Court could not have interfered in it by asking him to postpone action against the rebel MLAs.